mdancho84/mdancho84.github.io/_posts/2020-09-09-five-minute-time-series-modeling-data.md

 {% include cta_rtrack.html %}

-# Have questions on using Timetk for time series?
+# Have questions on using Modeltime for time series?

 Make a comment in the chat below. 👇

-And, if you plan on using `timetk` for your business, it's a no-brainer - [Join the Time Series Course](https://university.business-science.io/p/ds4b-203-r-high-performance-time-series-forecasting).
+And, if you plan on using `modeltime` for your business, it's a no-brainer - [Join the Time Series Course](https://university.business-science.io/p/ds4b-203-r-high-performance-time-series-forecasting).